The best towns and villages in Tenerife

 Los Abrigos

-If you want to eat by a harbor, Los Abrigos should please you!
-It’s a southern coastal village that has kept a local vibe.
-It’s quite different from the very busy resorts right next door.
-Honestly, and without exaggeration, this is where I ate the best fish on the whole island.
-It was super fresh and much cheaper than in other parts of Tenerife.
+For a meal beside the harbor, Los Abrigos is an excellent choice.
+This coastal village in southern Tenerife has preserved a relaxed local atmosphere and feels very different from the busy resorts nearby.
+Honestly, this is where I ate the best fish of my entire trip.
+It was exceptionally fresh and noticeably less expensive than in many other parts of the island.

 Where to sleep here?
 B&B Paraiso Tenerife Super Suite: A simple and budget-friendly guesthouse in Los Abrigos offering rooms with private bathrooms.
 You’ll be just a short walk from the...